Understanding Process and Final Product Quality in a Flotation Plant

 From the hourly data (represented by the gray line), I observed spikes reaching 68% and dips as low as 63%.
 However, the weekly moving average trend shows that the percentage of iron concentrate is generally between 64% and 66%, indicating a relatively flat overall trend.
 This suggests that while the process may be inconsistent at the hourly level, it operates within a general range over time.

-The most notable jump is a climb in the trend line around June 2017.
+The most notable jump is a climb in the trend line around the beginning of June 2017.
 This is worth investigating.
-It may be due to the change in feed quality or different processing conditions during that period.
+It may be due to changes in feed quality or to different processing conditions during that period.

 Silica Concentrate Trend (7-Day Moving Average)